petriLan/theme-skeletor/README.md

 6. Access your new WordPress at `http://theme-skeletor.local:8080`

 > You need to have Docker installed
+> Set up "SENDGRID_API_KEY" in your .env file if you need to send emails

 ## Option 2) with Vagrant [Deprecated]